 We are in the process of integrating McDowell into our business and assimilating McDowell's operations, services, products and personnel with our management policies, procedures and strategies.
-We are in the process of remediating the noted internal control deficiencies and expect to complete the implementation of the necessary changes by mid-2007.
+We are in the process of remediating the noted internal control deficiencies and expect to complete the implementation of the necessary changes by the end of the third quarter of 2007.